 Exposure: Sun or part-shade

 Start seeds indoors or direct sow in spring.
 Direct sow in summer and protect plants from midday sun for a winter crop – chervil is quite hardy.
-Keep transplanting to a minimum, as chervil develops a delicate taproot.
+Keep transplanting to a minimum, as chervil develops a delicate taproot that does not respond well to disturbance.

 Sow seeds 5mm-1cm (¼-½”) deep, and space plants 23-30cm (9-12″) apart.

 Begin harvesting as needed 6-8 weeks after sowing, or when plants are 10cm (4″) tall.
-Drying kills nearly all the flavour of the leaves, so freezing is best for long term storage.
+Drying kills nearly all the flavour of chervil leaves, so freezing is best for long term storage.

 Chervil is an excellent companion for Brassicas, lettuce, and radishes, but does best in part shade.
 Try growing some between rows of tall cabbages and kale.
 Chervil helps to repel slugs.